Your chewing gum is made from trees. Well, it used to be.

 Vein clearing and overspray

-Vein clearing can also be seen when overspray occurs.
-Overspray describes the way herbicides and other chemicals can drift on a breeze to unintended plants.
+Vein clearing is also a symptom of chemical overspray.
+Overspray occurs when herbicides and other chemicals drift on a breeze to unintended plants.
 After landing on a plant, the herbicide is absorbed and transported throughout the plant in the xylem.
 Older leaves generally exhibit damage to margins (edges) and interveinal (between vein) areas.
 Younger leaves respond differently, showing chlorosis of the veins, especially the midrib.

 Vein clearing can also be a phytotoxic symptom.
-Phytotoxic means “poisonous to plants”.
-In some cases, we apply insecticides, oils, or other treatments with the best of intentions.
-Whether due to extreme sunlight or temperatures or something else entirely, these treatments can go awry, causing symptoms such as vein clearing, along with wilting, leaf loss, or flower drop.
-In other cases, these symptoms may appear for no obvious reason at all!
+Phytotoxic means something is poisonous to plants.
+We apply insecticides, oils, or other treatments with the best intention.
+But extreme sunlight, high temperatures, and other factors can turn these treatments into toxins, causing symptoms such as vein clearing, wilting, leaf loss, or flower drop.

-Cherry vein clearing, for example, is believed to be a genetic mutation that is spread by grafting affected scions onto unaffected wood.
-Some researchers believe this mutation is caused by a boron deficiency in the soil, but no one is sure just yet.
+Cherry vein clearing, for example, is believed to be a genetic mutation spread by grafting affected scions onto healthy wood.
+Some researchers believe this mutation is due to a boron deficiency in the soil, but no one is sure yet.

-In some cases, vein clearing is a short-lived symptom.
-As the disease or toxicity progresses, vein clearing may resolve itself and show up as completely different symptoms, depending on the initial cause.
+In some cases, vein clearing is a short-lived symptom as more disease-specific symptoms appear.
 These symptoms may include dwarfing, puckered leaves, variegated yellow and green on leaves, and vein banding.
-Vein banding is similar to vein clearing except that bands of translucent and opaque green, yellow, or white are seen.
+Vein banding is similar to vein clearing except that you can see bands of translucent and opaque green, yellow, or white.

 Clearwing moths are a family of pests that attack many fruits trees, as well as currants and gooseberries.
 These pests are often mistaken for burly wasps.